How to Make a Successful Work Injury Claim

 3. If the injuries you have suffered are visible, take a photograph of them.

 4. If any of your colleagues were present at the scene of the accident, ask them if they would be comfortable with the idea of providing a witness statement.

 5. Keep a record of the dates and times of any appointments that you have attended at your doctor’s surgery or at hospital.

 6. Keep a record of any financial losses you have suffered.
-A few examples of this could be for any financial loss suffered as a result of not being able to work.
 Or for any medical treatment you have had to pay out of your own pocket.

 An important point to keep in mind when making a work claim is that you lawfully cannot loose your position for making a claim for compensation.

-As part of your work claim, your solicitor will investigate into how much compensation you are entitled to for ‘general damages’ and the amount of compensation you could also receive for ‘special damages’
+As part of your work claim, your solicitor will investigate into how much compensation you are entitled to for ‘general damages’ and ‘special damages’.

 General damages is the compensation you are entitled to claim for the pain and suffering the injury has caused you and the injury has affected your day-to-day lifestyle.

 Special damages is the compensation you are entitled to claim for if you have suffered any financial losses or ‘out of pocket’ expenses as a direct result of your injury.